N\'eel-Vector-Orientation Induced Direction-Robust Spin Filtering in Two-Dimensional Altermagnets

-In the SOC-free limit, Ta$_{2}$TeSeO factorizes into two spin blocks, and each block realizes a pair of symmetry-pinned Weyl cones on the Brillouin-zone boundary.
-The minimal irreducible high symmetry path and corrosponding band structure are shown in Figs. \ref{figure2} (b) and (d), respectively.
-The pinning is enforced by unitary in-plane mirrors: along the $M_{3}-M_{1}$ and $M_{1}-M_{2}$ lines, the little group contains $M_x$ and $M_y$, respectively.
-Within a single-spin block the two crossing Bloch states transform according to different one-dimensional irreducible representations of the mirror, so the only $2 \times 2$ mass term $m \sigma_y$ that could hybridize them \cite{Hsieh2012},

-is odd under the corresponding mirror and therefore forbidden by symmetry\cite{PhysRevB.88.241303}.
-This $k \cdot p$ form makes explicit that a mirror‑invariant little group excludes the term $m \sigma_y$.

-Turning on SOC, $\lambda \mathbf{L} \cdot \mathbf{S}$, couples spin to the crystalline orbital basis, and the AFM order selects a Néel vector $\mathbf{n}$ (an axial vector).
-Whether the mirror that protected the single-spin Weyl cone survives now depends on $\mathbf{n}$.
-Under a reflection $M_x$ (plane $y z$ ), an axial vector transforms as $\left(n_x, n_y, n_z\right) \mapsto\left(n_x,-n_y,-n_z\right)$.
-Thus, $\mathbf{n} \| \hat{x}$ preserves the unitary $M_x$ but breaks $M_y$.
-Conversely, $\mathbf{n} \| \hat{z}$ breaks both $M_x$ and $M_y$ as unitary symmetries (at most their antiunitary magnetic counterparts $M_{x, y} \mathcal{T}$ remain).
-The crucial point is that antiunitary operations do not provide a good quantum number that distinguishes the two crossing branches on a mirror-invariant line.
-Hence, once the corresponding unitary mirror is lost, the hybridization $m \sigma_y$ becomes symmetry-allowed.
-In an SOC language, the amplitude obeys

-opening a gap $\Delta=2|m|$.
-Thus, by selecting the Néel‑axis orientation, one mirror remains unitary and protects the crossing in one spin sector, while the other mirror becomes magnetic (or absent) and permits a gap in the opposite sector, exactly the selective gapping mechanism resolved in Fig.~\ref{figure3}.

-Selective mirror breaking explains why one set of nodes is gapped.
-What remains to explain is why the other pair of nodes, protected by the surviving mirror, are no longer pinned to the same energy, as shown in Fig. \ref{figure3}(b).
-The two surviving nodes (on $X\!-\!M_1$ and $X\!-\!M_3$) cease to be isoenergetic because fixing an in–plane x-direction N\'eel axis breaks the unitary twofold rotation $C_{2z}$.
-In the parent $C_{4v}$ phase, $C_{2z}$ maps $(\pi,k_y)\!\mapsto\!(\pi,-k_y)$ (modulo a reciprocal vector), enforcing $E(\pi,k_y)=E(\pi,-k_y)$ and hence equivalence of the two cones.
-With $\mathbf n\!\perp\! z$, only the antiunitary $C_{2z}\mathcal T$ may remain, it flips spin and imposes no constraint within a fixed spin block, so the nodes along $X\!-\!M_1$ and $X\!-\!M_3$ can shift to different energies.
-For the protected spin sector a minimal $k\!\cdot\!p$ reads

-mirror selection fixes $m_1= m_3=0$ for the protected sector, whereas breaking unitary $C_{2z}$ lifts the constraint $\delta_1=\delta_3$ and allows independent scalar shifts $\delta_{1,3}$, i.e., $E_W^{(1)}-E_W^{(3)}=\delta_1-\delta_3\neq0$, so the two cones are no longer rotationally equivalent.
-This inequivalence enables the half–semimetal $\rightarrow$ half–metal conversion: by small symmetry‑compatible tuning (strain, gating) one cone is pushed above $E_F$ while the other is pulled below.
+In the SOC-free limit, Ta$_2$TeSeO factorizes into two spin blocks.
+Each block realizes a pair of mirror-pinned linear crossings on the Brillouin-zone boundary [Figure~\ref{figure2}(b,d)].
+Within each spin block, a minimal $k\cdot p$ Hamiltonian near the $i$th parent crossing reads